josmar-crwdstffng/angular/aio/content/tutorial/toh-pt2.md

 ### Add a details section

 Currently, you have a list in the component template.
 To show details about a hero when you click their name in the list, add a section in the template that displays their details.
 Add the following to `heroes.component.html` beneath the list section:

 <code-example header="heroes.component.html (selected hero details)" path="toh-pt2/src/app/heroes/heroes.component.html" region="selectedHero-details"></code-example>

 The hero details should only be displayed when a hero is selected.
 When a component is created initially, there is no selected hero.
-Add the `*ngIf` directive to the `<div>` that wraps the hero details.
-This directive tells Angular to render the section only when the `selectedHero` is defined after it has been selected by clicking on a hero.
+Add the `*ngIf` directive to the `div` element that wraps the hero details.
+The `*ngIf` directive tells the Angular framework to render the section only when the `selectedHero` is defined after the user selects a hero.

 <div class="alert is-important">